JulianusIV/D2Calculator/README.md

 dotnet build -c Release
 ```

-you will find the binaries in `D2Calculator-master\D2CalculatorCockpit\bin\Release\net5.0-windows\D2CalculatorCockpit.exe`.
+After the build is done, you will find the binaries in `D2Calculator-master\D2CalculatorCockpit\bin\Release\net5.0-windows\D2CalculatorCockpit.exe`.
 From here you are all set and can just run the executable.